darisusu/tp/docs/UserGuide.md

 Examples:
 * `sortbypaid` - Sorts the current list by payment status

+### Sorting persons by payment deadline: `sortbydeadline`

+Sorts the person list by payment deadline, in ascending or descending order.

+Format: `sortbydeadline [asc/desc]`

+* Sorts the current person list by payment deadline
+* Ascending order: Earliest, latest, no deadline
+* Descending order: No deadline, latest, earliest

+Examples:
+* `sortbydeadline` - Sorts the current list in ascending order
+* `sortbydeadline asc` - Sorts the current list in ascending order
+* `sortbydeadline desc` - Sorts the current list in descending order

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.